Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

 The first approach is inspired by the work of \cite{zheng2011gradient} on the pinball loss, a particular case of the objective function found in newsvendor models.
 Since the pinball loss is not strictly differentiable, the authors propose an alternative smooth approximation to ensure that computing gradients is always possible.
 Note that in our case the objective function~\eqref{eq:nv_ob_online} is not differentiable at $E_t = \mathbf{x}_t^\top \mathbf{q}$.
 Therefore, we first propose to circumvent this issue extending the approach in \cite{zheng2011gradient} to the more general expression~\eqref{eq:nv_ob_online} that considers arbitrary (positive) penalties as

 where $\alpha > 0$ is a parameter that controls the approximation and where higher values of this parameter result in smoother functions.
-The function $NV_{t, \alpha}$ is convex in $\mathbf{q}$ and upper bounds $NV_t$ for any value of $\mathbf{q}$ as proved in Proposition~\ref{prop:smooth_nv_convexity} and \ref{prop:nv_approximation} in Appendix~\ref{sec:appendixA}, respectively.
+The function $NV_{t, \alpha}$ is convex in $\mathbf{q}$ and upper bounds $NV_t$ for any value of $\mathbf{q}$ as proven in Propositions~\ref{prop:smooth_nv_convexity} and \ref{prop:nv_approximation} in Appendix~\ref{sec:appendixA}, respectively.
 Then, we derive a closed-form solution to obtain gradients of \eqref{eq:nv_smooth_obj}, yielding

 The second approach deals directly with the objective function as formulated in \eqref{eq:nv_ob_online}.
 Even though the original objective is not strictly differentiable, a variant of the OLNV algorithm is readily applicable to subdifferentiable functions, provided that a subgradient can be computed instead \citep{orabona2019modern}.
 In this case, the mapping that returns a subdifferential of \eqref{eq:nv_ob_online} is given by